Planning for Incapacity In Southern Utah

-Just as the name states, living trust is simply a document that gives the right to someone you trust to handle or manage any of your properties while you’re still alive.
+Just as the name states, a living trust is simply a document that gives the right to someone you trust to handle or manage any of your properties while you’re still alive.
 It is revocable, in that, you can choose to amend or end the trust easily at any time.

 While you’re alive, both you and your trustee are beneficiaries, handling, managing, and using the assets as you’ve always been doing.